tk0miya/testing.mysqld/README.rst

 ``test.mysqld.Mysqld`` executes ``mysql_install_db`` and ``mysqld`` on instantiation.
-On deleteing Mysqld object, it terminates MySQL instance and removes temporary directory.
+On deleting Mysqld object, it terminates MySQL instance and removes temporary directory.

-If you want database includes tables and any fixtures for your apps, use ``copy_data_from`` keyword::
+If you want a database including tables and any fixtures for your apps, use ``copy_data_from`` keyword::

   # uses a copy of specified data directory of MySQL.